After Finding Out City's $33 Million Contract With ShotSpotter Was Quietly Renewed, Some Aldermen Want To Make Sure Nothing Like It Happens Again Without Review

 CHICAGO (CBS) — The ShotSpotter system is supposed to help police track gunshots around the city, and our investigators spent months asking if the multimillion-dollar contract for the system would be renewed.

-Last week, we learned the contract with ShotSpotter already had been renewed – and almost no one knew it.READ MORE: Chicago Weather: Hot And Humid
+Last week, we learned the contract with ShotSpotter already had been renewed – and almost no one knew it.READ MORE: Blue Angels Performing This Weekend; Here Are The Best Lakefront Viewing Areas

 Now, as CBS 2 Political Investigator Dana Kozlov reported Thursday night, some aldermen are planning to make sure such a thing doesn’t happen again.

 Thursday, Aug.
-19, 2021, was supposed to be the day Chicago’s $33 million ShotSpotter contract was supposed to expire.
+19, 2021, was the day Chicago’s $33 million ShotSpotter contract was supposed to expire.
 So imagine how surprised aldermen and anti-ShotSpotter activists were when they learned that taxpayer-funded agreement had already been extended – back in December, for another two years.

 “It was like, where was this document, and where was the opportunity for public input,” said Alyx Goodwin, a member of the group Defund CPD.